F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 The property ``routeGroupDefinitions`` provides more granular per-route table operations (F5 recommends using this option going forward).
 In the example below, ``scopingName`` is used to specify the exact route table to operate on and ``static`` in defaultNextHopAddresses to specify the nexthop Self-IP mappings.

+|

+|

 .. table::

    ======================== ======================= ===================================================================
    Property                 Options                 Description/Notes
    ======================== ======================= ===================================================================
    scopingTags              -                       Provide a key/value pair used to discover route tables to perform updates on.
-The route table(s) are required to have this tag regardless of the discoveryType method used for the nextHopAddresses (or self-IP mappings).
-NOTE: Although can be used for simple deployments, the scope of this tag in the first example is global to the cluster/deployment and may discover multiple route tables.
+The route table(s) are required to have this tag regardless of the ``discoveryType`` method used for the ``nextHopAddresses`` (or self IP mappings).
+NOTE: Although it can be used for simple deployments, the scope of this tag in the first example is global to the cluster/deployment and may discover multiple route tables.
 If you have routes that you specificially want to update in one table vs. another table (ex.
-0.0.0.0 for an internal routing table and not on an external routing table, use the "routeGroupDefinitions" option )
+0.0.0.0 for an internal routing table and not on an external routing table), use the ``routeGroupDefinitions`` option.
    ------------------------ ----------------------- -------------------------------------------------------------------
    scopingAddressRanges     -                       A list of destination routes (prefixes) to update in the event of failover.
    ------------------------ ----------------------- -------------------------------------------------------------------
-   defaultNextHopAddresses  -                       This is the default list of BIG-IP's Self-IPs to point the routes (prefixes) to for any routes listed in ``scopingAddressRanges`` that do not have a more specific set of ``nextHopAddresses`` defined.
+   defaultNextHopAddresses  -                       This is the default list of BIG-IP's Self IPs to point the routes (prefixes) to for any routes listed in ``scopingAddressRanges`` that do not have a more specific set of ``nextHopAddresses`` defined.
 See :ref:`example-multiple-next-hop` for an example declaration for multiple routing tables pointing to different nexthops.
    ------------------------ ----------------------- -------------------------------------------------------------------
    discoveryType            static, **routeTag**    In cases where BIG-IP has multiple NICs, CFE needs to know which interfaces it needs to re-map the routes to.
-It does this by using the Self-IPs associated with those NICs.
-You can either define the Self-IPs statically in the configuration `OR` in an additional cloud tag on the route table and have CFE discover them via tag.
+It does this by using the Self IPs associated with those NICs.
+You can either define the Self IPs statically in the configuration `OR` in an additional cloud tag on the route table and have CFE discover them via tag.

                                                     - If you use ``static``, you will need to provide the Self-IPs in the ``items`` area of the CFE configuration.
                                                     - If you use ``routeTag``, you will need to add another tag to the route table in your cloud environment with the reserved key ``f5_self_ips``.
 For example, ``f5_self_ips:192.0.2.10,192.0.2.11``.
 See :ref:`example-route-tag` for an example configuration.